Indiana 79, Penn State 76

 Yogi Ferrell added 15 points and seven assists for Indiana (11-5, 1-2 Big Ten), which overcame a 15-point first-half deficit.
 The Hoosiers prevailed despite a season-worst 36.2-percent effort from the field by going 29-for-35 from the foul line.

 D.J.
-Newbill led the way with 24 points for Penn State (9-8, 0-4), which dropped its first four league games for the second straight season and third time in five years.
+Newbill led the way with 24 points for Penn State (9-8, 0-4), which fell to 0-4 in league play for the second straight season and third time in five years.
 Ross Travis contributed 13 points while Tim Frazier added 10 before fouling out for the second straight game with less than a minute remaining.

 Penn State drained each of its first three 3-point attempts and Newbill scored 10 early points as the Nittany Lions raced to a 31-16 advantage less than 11 minutes into the contest.
 Indiana allowed only three more field goals and used two separate 6-0 runs over the remainder of the half to close within four at the break.